-"The stuff that had a significant meaning to me personally was ruined," said Loyola.
+"The stuff that had a significant meaning to me personally was ruined," she said.

 Earlier this month, she found 11 of her boxes sitting in a pool of water soaked through at the Bay View facility.

 "Picture after picture, just mold growing on it.
-Unsalvageable and just sick to your stomach," Loyola said.
+Unsalvageable and just sick to your stomach," she said.